Frequently Asked Questions

 Can I redo the test?

 The Placement test cannot be retaken within 9-12 months of a previous placement test.
 If you believe your score does not accurately represent your language proficiency, you may speak with the Chair of the World Languages and Literature Department to discuss your placement results.
-Final decisions for language placement are made by the Department Chair and target language faculty.
+Final decisions for language placement are made by the Department Chair and World Language faculty.

 What if I place higher than 102?

 The Placement Test score recommends the appropriate level of language course for your level of proficiency.
 If you score beyond the 102 level, you qualify to enroll in a higher level course.
 Completing a language course beyond 102 fulfills your Foreign Language Core Requirement, and sets you on a fast track to a major or minor.
-You may also qualify to take a proficiency test to waive the Core Requirement.
+You may also qualify tointerview with language faculty and take a proficiency test to waive the Core Requirement.

 Can I get credit if I test higher?